marinvanessa/The-Detection-of-Dermatological-Disorders-Through-Image-Analysis/README.md

 # The-Detection-of-Dermatological-Disorders-Through-Image-Analysis

-The primary goal of this project is to establish a robust system capable of automatically recognizing and categorizing dermatological disorders based on visual characteristics captured in images.
+This is my thesis project, and it aims to develop a robust system for automatically recognizing and categorizing dermatological disorders based on visual characteristics captured in images.

 Structure
 -